DavidFransch/kasi-bank/README.md

 #### Security:

 - Implement control access to API endpoints based on user roles and permissions.
-- Add further data encryption to other sensitive data such as account numbers and balances
+- Add further data encryption to other sensitive data such as account numbers and balances.

 #### Performance: